-Email can be an effective means of communication, if used in an appropriate manner.
-Its use, however, does give rise to records management and Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) considerations.
+Email can be an effective means of communication, but needs to be used in an appropriate manner.
+Electronic communication, however, can be subject to records management and Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) considerations.

-This policy outlines the Town's expectations of employees regarding appropriate email usage, both in terms of message content and the use of technology, and to make email users aware of the limitations of email regarding privacy and Freedom of Information.
+This policy outlines the Town's expectations of employees regarding appropriate email usage, both in terms of message content, the use of technology, and to make email users aware of the limitations of email regarding privacy and Freedom of Information.